eli-oat/tilde.el/README.md

 This started as a bare-bones setup for noodling on [tilde.town](https://tilde.town), but has since become my go-to setup for all things emacs.
 Evil, sort of like a really tiny [spacemacs](http://spacemacs.org/).

+- `init.el` handles initialization of some important stuff, but should be left more or less as is.
+- `tilde.el` is where the action happens.
+This is where all packages and settings are configured
+- `tree-fort.el` is an optional custom config.
+If the file is present it will be initialized after `tilde.el`.
+If you wish to expand or modify this configuration this is where I recommend that you do that

 ## Key Chords of Note
 ### General:
 ```